Student Fizz Buzz

 So students: if you want to pass Fizz Buzz, follow these tips for writing good emails.

 One final note: I'm very forgiving of non-idiomatic English use by foreign-born and ESL students.
-English was the third language I learned as a kid, and I got C's and D's on my early school essays, so I've been there.
+English was the fourth language I learned as a kid, and I got C's and D's on my early school essays, so I've been there.
 But it's still possible to craft a thoughtful, well-written email even if your English usage isn't perfect.
 Intention, tone, and brevity are much more important.
 I've seen plenty of well-crafted emails from ESL students.

 Last modified: 2013-12-19